jkliff/project_walker/README.md

 Check a project:

-    ./walker --config [CONFIG] [PROJECT DIR]
+    ./walker

-If no config file is used one of the following config files is tried in the current directory: .walkerrc, walker.conf, walker.yaml.
+In this case it will look for a file named _walker.conf_ in the project directory.
+There are options to set different config files and project directories.

 Run tests